The BEST Chocolate Lava Cake

 - Semi-Sweet Chocolate: Semi-sweet chocolate is a slightly sweeter cocoa flavor that, when melted, helps achieve the molten center.

-- Confectioners’ Sugar: Dissolves easily into the batter for smooth sweetness and a tender crumb.
+- Confectioners’ Sugar: Dissolves easily into the batter for smooth sweetness and promotes a tender crumb.

 - Eggs: Provide structure and lift, ensuring the cakes rise properly.